Texas vs Xavier Players to Watch - Sweet 16

 Top Players to Watch: Texas vs. Xavier - Sweet 16

-Marcus Carr and Jack Nunge are two players to watch on Friday at 9:45 PM ET, when the Texas Longhorns match up with the Xavier Musketeers in their Sweet 16 matchup at T-Mobile Center.
+Marcus Carr and Jack Nunge are two players to watch on Friday at 9:45 PM ET, when the Texas Longhorns take on the Xavier Musketeers in their Sweet 16 matchup at T-Mobile Center.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!